Fork 'em Over Curbside

 Participants may choose to use compostable liners with their food scraps.
 The program accepts BPI-certified compostable liners, which are available in the trash bag aisle of several local and big box stores and online.

-• Line your bin with newspaper or paper towels.
+- Line the kitchen caddy with newspaper or paper towels.
 A drop of dish soap on bottom before paper makes clean-up easier.
-You can compost the paper with your food scraps.
+The paper is compostable with food scraps.

-• Store your food scraps in the freezer until drop spot day.
+- Store food scraps in the freezer until drop spot day.

 Frequently Asked Questions